Sridevi-kr/Ansible/README.md

 Ansible-Pull

 Ansible also works using pull based mechanism, in this case we don't have to maintain the inventory.
-But ensure the node that runs this ansible-pull should have ansible installed ?
+But ensure the node that runs this ansible-pull should have ansible installed!

 When to use push vs pull ?